What Is an Optical Measurement Device

 Patented in 1925, an optical comparator is a measuring instrument that uses a shadowed image to achieve non-contact measuring of parts.
 Optical comparators are known for their easy use when measuring part length, width, radii, diameters, and angles across industries like aerospace, automotive, and medical instruments.

 However, as automated technology progresses and standard optical comparators stay the same, technicians are seeing limitations.
 The margin of error, manual adjustment, and lack of 3D feature measurement are becoming setbacks.
-In response, KEYENCE created image dimension measurement systems (IM) as an enhancement of a typical optical comparator.
+In response, KEYENCE created image dimension measurement systems (IM) to enhance a typical optical comparator.
 In this blog, we'll dive into the technicalities of optical comparators and how IMs fit in.

 How Does an Optical Comparator Work?

 We've discussed the basics of how an optical comparator works, so now, let's dive into the comparator measuring process that takes place.
 First, an optical comparator captures an image of a part.
 The capturing could be done simply by shining the light.
 Or in more advanced systems, displayed on a screen.
-Then, measuring the XY stage and dimensions takes place.
+Next, the XY stage and dimensions are measured.
 Since many optical comparators are still manual and haven't changed much since 1925, this step may be done with the human eye by a metrologist or other technician.
 In advanced systems, optical comparators can achieve this in seconds automatically.

 Optical comparators are versatile and are used for a range of measurements like length/width, radius/diameter, and angle.
 With some of these methods, extra accessories like fixtures, overlay charts, and curtains need to be used.